EasyIP2023/lucurious/README.md

 Inspired by the t.v series expanse and other syfy t.v shows/movies.

 Lucurious (L) Lowkey (U) unsure and curious if this is even possible, but why stop now!!!
-It\'s an api for building and styling 2D/3D Wayland Compositors.
+It\'s an library for building and styling 2D/3D Wayland Compositors.
 Will be using [Vulkan](https://vulkan.lunarg.com) and the Wayland protocol to turn the nonexistent UI into reality.

 ## Dependencies
 * wayland-client